Dave Williams (Colorado politician)

-David Alan Williams (born July 20, 1986) is an American far-right politician from Colorado Springs, Colorado, who has served as the Chair of the Colorado Republican Party since 2023.
-He previously represented Colorado House of Representatives District 15 from 2017 to 2023, which encompassed Colorado Springs and Cimarron Hills in El Paso County.
+David Alan Williams (born July 20, 1986) is an American far-right politician from Colorado Springs, Colorado, who previously served as the Chair of the Colorado Republican Party from 2023 until 2025.
+He formerly represented Colorado House of Representatives District 15 from 2017 to 2023, which encompassed Colorado Springs and Cimarron Hills in El Paso County.

 Williams was a candidate for Colorado's 5th congressional district in the 2024 elections, running to replace the retiring Doug Lamborn.
 He lost the primary election to Republican Jeff Crank.
 Williams ran with the endorsement of former President Donald Trump.

-Career
+Early life

 Between 2008 and 2020 Williams was a vice president of logistics for MKW Global, a family business.